Olivia's Applesauce Cake Recipe

 - 2. Add remaining flour mixture to the creamed mixture alternately with applesauce, beating well after each addition.
 Stir in raisin mixture.
 Pour batter into a greased and floured 10-in. fluted tube pan.

-- 3. Bake at 350° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Yield: 12 servings.

 Reviews for Olivia's Applesauce Cake